null

 Lower number grit (coarser with larger particles) are generally used on tougher surfaces for heavy sanding, stripping, or cutting hard surfaces.

 Oftentimes if you are trying to get a very smooth surface, it would make sense to “go through the grits.”
-This means you would start with a courser grit slowly working your way down to finer and finer grits to create even and smoother surface.
+This means you would start with a coarser grit slowly working your way down to finer and finer grits to create an even and smoother surface.

 Sandpaper Grit Chart